climbing in Salzburg Land

 Indoor climbing in Saalfelden

-A ten-minute car ride separates Salzburger Hof Leogang, from the Felsenfest climbing gym.
-Look forward to 1,700 square metres of excellent climbing with an outdoor lead climbing area, an outdoor bouldering area and a total of 250 lead climbing routes and 150 bouldering routes.
+A ten-minute car ride separates the Salzburger Hof Leogang from the Felsenfest climbing gym with 1,700 square metres of excellent climbing including an outdoor lead climbing area, an outdoor bouldering area and a total of 250 lead climbing routes and 150 bouldering routes.

 Reach new heights

 Book your climbing base now.
-Our team is happy to answer any questions you may have regarding climbing options in the region and your accommodations.
+Our team is happy to advise you on climbing and accommodation options.